 Another is that most Slack data is easily editable.
 An offensive photo can be deleted, a mistaken disclosure erased.
 A message that says one thing today can be edited to say another tomorrow.

 Yet Slack creates a record of such alterations, often without users realizing it.
 If a Slack workspace retains editing and deletion information, those changes will be recorded in the metadata—and available in a review tool that knows how to process Slack data.

 For teams looking into Slack data, accessing everything Slack records can be difficult.
 Currently, Slack allows workspace owners and administrators in all plans to easily export data from public channels.

 To export that available data, administrators can navigate to their workspace settings and select 'Import/Export Data.'

 Administrators can export workspace data based on date ranges including:

 Once an export request is processed, the data can be downloaded in a .zip file with message history in JSON format and links to shared files.
 For single user’s channels and conversations, however, data can also be exported in TXT format.

 Every Slack plan has access to Slack's "Standard Export."

 To access all data, Slack requires any of the following:

 Finally, a Slack export will include available data from the entire workspace.
-Unless a user has the highest-paid tiers, it is not possible to limit exports to individual channels or users.
+Unless a user has an Enterprise account, it is not possible to limit exports to individual channels or users.